avimanyu786/UplayStartupMinimize/README.md

 7. You're done!
 Restart and see it work.

 P.S: This method works only if Uplay is on display as a foreground running application after startup.
 To change the time to take for minimizing it, you can edit the "Uplay.bat" file where time is set in milliseconds.
-When
+When Uplay updates itself after starting up requiring more time, make sure it doesn't get closed as "altf4.vbs" would still get invoked.

 Files:
 1. altf4.vbs - Mimicks keyboard press for ALT+F4 to "close" the Uplay window.